abitdodgy/words_counted/README.md

 # Words Counted

-This Ruby gem is a word counter that includes some handy utility methods.
-It lets you send in a string of text and count the number of words, get the words sorted by number occurrences, get the highest occurring words, and few more things.
+Words Counted is a Ruby word counter and string analyser.
+It includes some handy utility methods that go beyond word counting.
+You can use this gem to get word desnity, words and their number of occurrences, the highest occurring words, and few more things.
+You can also pass in your custom criteria for splitting strings in the form of a custom regexp.

 ### Features